 In East Africa (Kenya and Tanzania) our Kenya Wildlife Week and Tanzania Wildlife Week non participation lodge safaris run with a minimum of 2 and a maximum of 10 passengers.
 Most meals are provided by the lodges, including some picnic lunches.

 On all of our non participation lodge safaris we make use of mid-range typical African standard lodge accommodation situated either in the national parks, on the banks of a river or other place of interest.
 Lodge safaris offer accommodation with a mix of lodges, chalets and tented camps; all of which have a private bathroom with shower/bath and toilet.
 Some properties are equipped with swimming pools and/or bar areas.

-Some safaris have a local payment.
-World In One Country, Kruger Walking SAfari and the Northern and Southern Explorers have a local payment that needs to be paid to the guide in South African Rand CASH upon arrival.
+World In One Country and the Northern and Southern Experience have a local payment that needs to be paid to the guide in South African Rand CASH upon arrival.
 For details of this please refer to the relevant tour page.
 This local payment covers on-the-road expenses, such as national park entrance fees, excursions and activities, as well as the use of local guides.
 This provides the guide with sufficient funds on the road and ensures that your money goes directly to the African communities.